 Ride the Mt.
 Rainier Gondola to Washington’s highest restaurant for an unforgettable experience.
 The Summit House offers gourmet dining and great views of Mt.
 Rainier from its location at 6872′.
 Lunch is offered daily in the summer, with extended hours on Saturday.
 Learn more here.

-Crystal Mountain Outfitters offers trail rides every day from approximately June 23 to Labor Day.
+Crystal Mountain Outfitters offers trail rides every day from approximately late June to Labor Day.
 Are they fun?
 Just ask our guests who sign up again and again.
 Learn more here.

 Join a local guide for a short (45min – 1 hour), interpretive hike from the summit of Crystal Mountain.
 Learn about local flora and fauna, human history and the geologic processes which have shaped this unique alpine landscape.
 Tours are complimentary and open to everyone.
 Creaky knees and leashed dogs are welcome!
 Tours are offered Friday-Sunday during Crystal Mountain’s summer season.
 Click here.